Simon Lizotte

-Simon Peter Lizotte (born November 17, 1992) is a German professional disc golfer now based in Shrewsbury, Massachusetts, United States, with career earnings of $234,770.
+Simon Peter Lizotte (born November 17, 1992) is a professional disc golfer based in Shrewsbury, Massachusetts, United States.
+Lizotte was born in Bremen, Germany but also holds Canadian citizenship through his father.

+He has won seven Elite Series titles in the last three seasons on the Disc Golf Pro Tour, with career tournament winnings of over $300,000.
+2022 was his most successful season to date, with four Elite Series wins, as well as five other top ten finishes.

 In January 2023 he signed a ten-year sponsorship deal with MVP Discs, reported to be worth more than $1M per year; for the previous ten years he had been sponsored by Discmania Discs.

-2022 was his most successful season to date, with four Elite Series wins on the Disc Golf Pro Tour, as well as five other top ten finishes.
-Lizotte has acquired a significant following for his disc golf-related videos on YouTube, with 170,000 subscribers in January 2023.
+Lizotte has acquired a significant following for his disc golf-related videos on YouTube, reaching 200,000 subscribers in early 2024.
 He is also noted for holding the disc golf distance world record on several occasions.